 How To Use An Embroidery Hoop?

 You are having your embroidery hoop but don’t know how to use it?
 Look at your hoop closely.
 It does not matter if it is plastic-made or wooden.
 It has 2 rings that are carefully packed with one another.

 Use a screw attached to the outer ring to separate both rings from one another.
 Adjust a square-shaped fabric piece on the inner ring that is smaller in size.
-Now place the outer and more massive ring on the top.
+Now place the outer and more massive ring on top.

 Use the screw to lock the fabric inside the hoop.
 Now your fabric is sandwiched between the rings of the hoop.
 Neither too loose nor too tightens the screw of the hoop.

 You can only create the most beautiful embroidery pattern when you learn to keep the fabric taut in a hoop.